kenballus/http-body-normalizer/RFCs.md

 - in the header after content type. if boundary value has ":" or ";" or any weird character you should wrap it in double quotes
 - Boundary delimiters must not appear within the encapsulated material, and must be no longer than 70 characters, not counting the two leading hyphens e.g. `--gc0pJq0M:08jU534c0p`

+### Parameter Value Continuation (RFC2231#section-3)
+- definition: asterisk character (*) character followed by a decimal count
+- numbers start from 0 and increment by 1 (decimal values only)
+- leading zeroes nor gaps are allowed